Particular/docs.particular.net/samples/saga/nh-custom-sagafinder/sample.md

 ---
 title: Custom Saga Finding Logic (NHibernate)
-summary: This sample shows how to perform custom saga finding logic based on custom query logic when the Saga storage is a relational database using NHibernate as the O/RM.
+summary: Perform custom saga finding logic based on custom query logic when the Saga storage is a relational database using NHibernate as the O/RM.
+reviewed: 2016-03-21
 tags:
 - Saga
 - SagaFinder